A strong digital marketing company in Santa Clarita, CA, should do more than launch campaigns and hope the results follow.

 Guide visitors through the page path.

-A useful page experience helps users move from problem to solution, interest to action, or comparison to trust without forcing them to piece the story together themselves.
+A better page experience helps users move from problem to solution, comparison to trust, or interest to action without making them piece the story together themselves.

-When Website Complexity Starts Hurting the Experience
+When Website Complexity Makes the Site Harder to Use

 A larger site can be useful, but size alone does not improve the experience.
 Pages, menus, forms, animations, and design elements need to support the user journey instead of making the site harder to use.